The first in our series of Air Pollution and Climate Change patient conferences.

 Do you feel like your lung condition gets worse when you’re in a city but are not sure why?
 Are you concerned about air pollution but don’t know what to do?
 Do you want to know more about the causes of indoor air pollution?

 We know that air pollution and climate change have an enormous impact on people with a lung condition, and want to explore the science behind why, as well as look at ways you can mitigate the impact, and advocate for better policy around air pollution and climate change.

-As this topic is so vast we hope that this will be the first patient conference in this area, where we will focus on the issues of indoor and outdoor air pollution.
-We also hope to find out more about which areas you are interested in and will cover more related themes in future events.
+As this topic is so vast, this event, on Thursday 7 December 2023, focused on the issues of indoor and outdoor air pollution.
+We hope to cover more related themes in future events.

 Opening speech and overview of the science behind these major issues and how they are impacting our health.

 A collection of patient stories and their advice on mitigation, with input from health care professionals on any new research and advice.

 A collection of patient stories and their advice on mitigation, with input from healthcare professionals on any new research and advice.